OpenBB-finance/OpenBB/gamestonk_terminal/prediction_techniques/VALIDATE-NN-model.md

 7. **Define NN Model**

-**Number of hidden layers**: Due to the comlexity of these NN models (particularly LSTM), this value should be kept low (2, 3 or 4).
+**Number of hidden layers**: Due to the complexity of these NN models (particularly LSTM), this value should be kept low (2, 3 or 4).
 Otherwise, the model will not generalize well to unseen examples (i.e. it will overfit).

 **Number of units per layers**: This is one of the hardest to know how to set, I usually set this one by trial and iteration, and understanding how the model performs.
-Note: Be carefuly about this iterative process, to not overfit your hyperparameters to work well in the validation data.
+Note: Be carefully about this iterative process, to not overfit your hyperparameters to work well in the validation data.
 Because then it may fail badly on the real prediction.

 **Activation function**: _tanh_ is recommended.
 It is proved to outperform other activation functions.
 See https://stats.stackexchange.com/questions/101560/tanh-activation-function-vs-sigmoid-activation-function